WuTianming/mt-metis/README.md

 - `#nthreads`: number of threads to use
 - `-t`: print timing information (optional)
-- `-K<n>`: the maximum number of edges kept in memory.
+- `-K<n>`: the chunk size.
 Setting this value limits the maximum used memory by splitting the structural data into chunks and only load a fraction of the whole graph at a time.
 Example: `-K50` makes every chunk contain at most 50 mega-edges.
 Default is unlimited
 - `graph data`: can be METIS format (`.graph` file) or binary format
 - `#parts`: total number of partitions
 - `partfile`: the file to output partition assignments (optional)